 - Integration tooling and automation for stitching calls into your existing stack.

 I'm not going to quote their pricing, because telephony platforms price per the deployment and it changes — confirm directly at their site.
 The honest summary: if you run a calling floor with a dozen-plus agents, need predictive dial pacing, complex IVR, and inbound queue management, Squaretalk is built for that shape of problem.
-A thin SMS-plus-dialer tool is not going to replace a real contact-center platform, and I won't pretend otherwise.
+A thin texting-first tool is not going to replace a real contact-center platform, and I won't pretend otherwise.

 Where the mismatch shows up